gustavoalvim41/gpbikes-content-manager/README.md

 A custom launcher and content manager for GP Bikes, designed for the community.

 ## Features
-- Mod manager: drag and drop mods directly into the interface to install.
+- Mod manager: drag and drop mods to install.
 - Quick Launch: skip menus and straight into the track with your bike ready.

 ## More Info